jaypal1046/dead_code_analyzer/README.md

 Recommendations:
 - Remove unused classes and functions listed above.
+- Verify @pragma-annotated classes (e.g., MyClass) before deletion, as they may be used by native code.
 - Run with --verbose to debug reference counting issues.
 - Use --clean to automatically remove unused files (backup your project first).
 ```